macjabeth/macjabeth/README.md

 # Lo there! 👋 I'm Jonathan.
-I am passionate about learning new technologies and teaching others to be better developers.
+I enjoy learning new technologies and teaching others to be better developers.

 Here's a little about me...